madjacks12/independent-learning/README.md

 Here are the flashcards I have made so far, sourced from a number of different resources online and the Epicodus curriculum:

 https://docs.google.com/document/d/1DyPtRp4lkpAOu9ekQIBe5Lepa8uxEq98Dtc6LcwW7yw/edit?usp=sharing

+## Further Learning.

+It's really hard for me to prioritize what I should focus on learning first because there's just SO much out there to learn.
+I definitely need to keep working with HackerRank and improve my algorithmic skills to be better prepared for whiteboarding.
+I'll also keep updating my flashcards so that they're up to date with new concepts we're learning in class.
+I'm also planning on honing my database skills, both SQL and NoSQL.
+I'm close to being finished with my AWS certification training and I would like to jump into Salesforce training/certifications after that.
+A lot to learn still...